 One of the surest ways to rise in a company is to find something that no one else understands and do it better than anyone else.
 This is how Jeff Weiner got his rise through the ranks of Warner Brothers.
 It’s also how Mark Cuban put himself in a prime position to build a company and trade tech stocks to make his billions.

 Doing the hard work no one else wants to do is a path to success.
-Clay found over and over again companies that failed to do so, outsourcing the "boring" or "mundane" work which eventually led them into irrelevance.
+Clayton Christensen found over and over again companies that failed to do so, outsourcing the “boring” or “mundane” work which eventually led them into irrelevance.

 Just because something looks like it should work doesn’t mean you understand the underlying principles and mechanisms.